YochevedOfstein/CPP_EX4/README.md

 * **Add Sub Node:** Adds a child node to a specified parent node.

 ### Traversal Iterators
-The traversal iterators allow for easy iteration over the tree nodes in different orders.
+The traversal iterators are defined within the Tree class and allow for easy iteration over the tree nodes in different orders.

 **Traversal Types:**
 * **Pre-Order:** Visits the root node first, then recursively visits each subtree.
 Pre-Order only works with 2-ary trees.